mikuso/ocpp-rpc/README.md

 As a callee, `strictMode` has the following effects:
 * If an inbound call's params fail validation, the call will not be passed to a handler.
 Instead, an error response will be automatically issued to the caller with an appropriate RPC error.
 A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted with an [`RPCError`](#rpcerror).
 * If your response to a call fails validation, the response will be discarded and an `"InternalError"` RPC error will be sent instead.
 A [`'strictValidationFailure'`](#event-strictvalidationfailure) event will be emitted with an [`RPCError`](#rpcerror).

+**Important:** If you are using `strictMode`, you are strongly encouraged to listen for [`'strictValidationFailure'`](#event-strictvalidationfailure) events, otherwise you may not know if your responses or inbound calls are being dropped for failing validation.

 ### Supported validation schemas